thethirdman/trust/README.md

 ### Is the Damerau-Levenshtein distance based spell-checker accurate ?
 When is it not?

 ### Why did we implement a Patricia Trie (Radix Trie)?
-A Patricia Trie is well known for its good performances and memory efficiency.
+A Patricia Trie is well known for its good performance and memory efficiency.
 Thus it was the most appealing data structure choice given the assignment constraints.

 ### If we need an accurate spell-checking, how could we automate the choice of the maximal distance between the requested word and the dictionary words?